-Answer: Noodle avoids offending Think-Tank but at the same time he corrects his mistakes.
-Each time he thinks that Think-Tank is wrong, he first adulates Think-Tank and then presents his own thoughts saying that they are just insignificant piece of data in his head.
+Answer: Noodle avoids offending Think-Tank, but at the same time, he corrects his mistakes.
+Each time he thinks that Think-Tank is wrong, he first adulates Think-Tank and then presents his own thoughts saying that they are just insignificant pieces of data in his head.
 In this way, he lets Think-Tank know what is correct and does not make him feel that he is being corrected.

 Question 2.
 If you were in Noodle’s place, how would you handle Think-Tank’s mistakes?

-Answer: If I were in Noodle’s place, I would try to politely correct Think-Tank’s mistakes and suggest the corrections.
+Answer: If I were in Noodle’s place, I would try to politely correct Think-Tank’s mistakes and suggest corrections.

 Question 3.
 Do you think books are being replaced by the electronic media?
 Can we do away with books altogether?

-Answer: Yes, books are being replaced by the electronic media with the emergence of digitization.
+Answer: Yes, books are being replaced by electronic media with the emergence of digitization.
 We now have e-books and online classes, which do not require paperback books.

-No, I don’t think that we can do away with books altogether because although there is a tendency of moving towards the electronic media, books still have their own importance.
+No, I don’t think that we can do away with books altogether because although there is a tendency to move towards electronic media, books still have their own importance.
 There are millions of people who love to read books.
-The feel and satisfaction of reading a book while holding it in your hands and turning its pages, is altogether a different experience that e-books will never be able to replace.
+The feel and satisfaction of reading a book while holding it in your hands and turning its pages is altogether a different experience that e-books will never be able to replace.

 Question 4.
 Why are books referred to as a man’s best companion?
 Which is your favourite book and why?
 Write a paragraph about that book.

 Answer: Books are referred to as a man’s best companion because they guide us, teach us, make us laugh, make us cry, make us introspect and help us to become a better version of ourselves.
-Books are the companions who will never leave us.
+Books are companions who will never leave us.
 They impart knowledge and wisdom.
 We can learn from them, enjoy them and get inspired.

-(Student can write the name of his/her favourite book and explain what he/she likes about the book.)
+(Students can write the name of their favourite book and explain what they like about the book.)